maxlunar1425/econ-calendar/README.md

 It saves a .ics file that Outlook will retrieve Outlook will also CalDav Synch with Gmail calendar for Android

+After a modification go to Actions and Run Workflow for:
+Update Central Bank Dates (Scraped from Official Sources) and then for Update Economic Calendar ICS

 This will automatically forever be automated.
 The schedule runs itself.
 The workflow has cron: "0 6 * * 1" — every Monday at 06:00 UTC, forever, with no expiration.
 GitHub Actions doesn't need you to "renew" or re-trigger anything.